 - Knowing all this, they still decided to send it anyway.

-Like everyone else who received that email, I stopped reading after the opening sentence.
-After all, a stranger just emailed us, saying they were sorry for spamming us.
+Like others who received that email, I stopped reading after the opening sentence.
+After all, a stranger had interrupted us, without our consent, to tell us that what we were about to read is just spam.
 It’s an instant delete.

-However, that email may have contained a great message.
+That email may have contained a useful message.
 It might have offered an outstanding deal.
 It could have provided details of a wonderful opportunity.
-But their email let them down, so no one will know.
-The list they used.
-The copy they used and the tone of their opening line destroyed their email campaign.
+But their email marketing let them down.
+So no one will know.
+The copy they used, the list they used and the tone of their opening line destroyed their email campaign.

 Oblivious to this, the sender will be wondering why they received no positive response.
 Especially if they genuinely had something valuable to share.
 They’ll perhaps be pondering whether they need to lower their prices, or if email marketing is a waste of time, or if their great offer isn’t actually great.